The Rams are the only NFL franchise to win championships in three cities — Cleveland (1945), Los Angeles (1951, 2021) and St. Louis (1999).

-The Rams were on the move yet again, this time to St. Louis, Missouri following the 1994 season.
-Five seasons after relocating, the St. Louis Rams, led by Hall of Fame quarterback Kurt Warner, won their first Super Bowl in 2000 defeating the Tennessee Titans, 23-16.
+Following the 1994 season, the Rams moved to St. Louis.
+Five seasons after relocating, the St. Louis Rams, led by Hall of Fame quarterback Kurt Warner, won their first Super Bowl in 2000, defeating the Tennessee Titans, 23-16.

 The Rams returned to Los Angeles before the 2016 NFL season.

 The Rams won their second Super Bowl trophy when they defeated the Cincinnati Bengals in Super Bowl LVI, 23-20.

 Record going into 2023 season: (W-L-T) 604-592-21

 Playoff Record: 26-27

 Most Career Yards Passing:Jim Everett, 23,758 (1986-93)